 2.1.
-Fuel cell tractor topology and main component performance parameters.

-The structure of the distributed dual-motor driven hydrogen fuel cell tractor is shown in Figure 1.
-The tractor has two energy sources: fuel cells and power batteries.
-The output torque of the wheel-side motor is directly transmitted to the drive wheel through the reducer.
-The fuel cell, power battery, DC/DC module, DC/AC module, and two wheel-side drive motors are connected to the vehicle controller through the Controller Area Network (CAN) bus.
+Fuel cell tractor topology and main component performance parameters side motor is directly transmitted to the drive wheel through the reducer.
+The fuel cell, power battery, DC/DC module, DC/AC module, and two-wheel-side drive motors are connected to the vehicle controller through the controller area network (CAN) bus.
 The vehicle controller dynamically allocates the output power of the fuel cell and power battery according to the energy management strategy based on the total power demand of the whole machine and the SOC state of the power battery, so that the tractor can obtain the best power and economy.